securesystemslab/LLVM-MCA-Daemon/plugins/qemu-broker/README.md

 ```

 ## Build
-Things in this folder -- including the broker plugin and the QEMU "relay" plugin -- will be built with rest of the LLVM-MCAD project if the `-DLLVM_MCAD_BUILD_PLUGINS=ON` is given when configuring.
+Things in this folder -- including the broker plugin and the QEMU "relay" plugin -- will be built with rest of the LLVM-MCAD project if the `-DLLVM_MCAD_ENABLE_PLUGINS=qemu` is given when configuring.

 In addition, you need to supply the QEMU include folder via the `QEMU_INCLUDE_DIR` CMake argument.
 Here is a complete example:
 ```bash